COVID-19 individual staff risk assessment

 - Appendix 1: Description of risk groups (page 13).

-The COVID-19 risk assessment for services have been developed to assess the COVID-19 risks within services/teams.
+The Respiratory Infections Including COVID-19 risk assessment for services has been developed to assess and control the risks of respiratory infections including COVID-19 within services/teams.

-The risk assessment is based on government COVID-19 secure guidance and looks at risk in relation to both the workplace and workforce and can be applied to all services and teams.
-The assessment includes the key principles that should be applied in the workplace and to support your workforce with links to government guidance on specific types/ areas of work including outdoor working and working in people’s homes.
+The risk assessment is based on general infection control good practice and the current government COVID-19 guidance and looks at risks in relation to both the workplace and workforce.
+It can be applied to all services and teams.

-This risk assessment needs to be completed as part of the planning for reopening services and/or bringing more staff into the workplace where they either cannot work from home or where there is a business need to have staff in the workplace.
+This risk assessment needs to be completed as part of the planning for reopening services and/or bringing more staff into the workplace and should be reviewed on an ongoing basis

 Building risk assessments